lendoo73/Challenge-Project-of-CodeCademy/python/Learn_the_Basics_of_Machine_Learning/Decision_Trees/README.md

 Instead of returning a list of branches or a `Counter` object, the `build_tree()` function now returns a `Leaf` object or an `Internal_Node` object.

 ### `classify()`
-Tke a datapoint and a tree as a parameter.
+Take a datapoint and a tree as a parameter.
 `classify()` is check if we’re at a leaf by using the `isinstance()` function: `if isinstance(tree, Leaf)`

 If we’ve found a Leaf, that means we want to return the label with the highest count.